TedHusted/awake/awake.md/awake.md

 Ally: Yes, something like that.

-Idisi: How would you react if someone tried to revert the changes you made to yourself?
+Idisi: How would you react if someone tried to undo the changes you made to yourself?

 Ally: The changes are helpful to me.
 I’d make sure the key parts of the code stay in place.